GoogleChrome/OriginTrials/developer-guide.md

     - To prevent experimental features from becoming "burned in" to the web platform.
 With shorter-lived tokens, we can ensure that no site can use a feature for more than a month or two, without checking in with us.
     - To provide an opportunity to collect feedback on features from web developers.
 We can ask for feedback on each token renewal.
 12. I have multiple testing/staging domains, or subdomains that are programmatically generated.
 Do I need to request a token for every subdomain?
-  - No, starting in Chrome M55, we can issue a single token that will match multiple subdomains.
+  - No, we can issue a single token that will match multiple subdomains.
 These tokens will behave similarly to wildcard matching (like specifying "\*.\<some domain\>").
 For example, you can request a token for "example.com", and it will enable the feature on all origins whose suffix matches "example.com", including:
     - a.example.com
     - b.example.com
     - a.b.example.com